 Prices for shopping online often differ based on the country someone is shopping from.
-When visiting an internet vendor using a connection within England, the prices can sometimes be drastically more expensive for the exact same product or service versus shopping from another country.
+When visiting an internet vendor using a connection within England, prices can sometimes be drastically more expensive for the exact same product or service versus shopping from another country.
 A VPN connection allows the user to connect using VPN servers from around the world.
-This causes websites to register users as visitors from the country where the VPN server is located, thus allowing the user to profit from the best international prices and rates.
+This causes websites to consider users as visitors from the country where the VPN server is located, thus allowing the user to profit from the best international prices and rates.

 In addition, vendors in most jurisdictions are legally obligated to collect sales taxes from local, but not external "subjects".

 Be very careful when selecting a commercial VPN provider, some of which keep logs and identity information.
 Many VPN users have received copyright violation notices and some have been charged for inadvertently downloading material or stumbling on "unapproved" websites.
-For example, Canada has "modernized" their copyright act to "legally" obligate VPN providers to log user activities discussed here, effectively killing the "honest" business case for VPN providers in Canada.
+For example, Canada has "modernized" their copyright act to "legally" obligate ISP's and VPN providers to log user activities discussed here, effectively killing the "honest" business case for VPN providers in Canada.
 If it is your intent to not take this risk, it is crucial that you select a commercial VPN provider with a "no log" policy in a jurisdiction that respects information freedom.
 Because of the chilling effect of these "laws", many VPN providers lie to their customers regarding their privacy policies.
 You have been warned.

 Some VPN users, because of computer or VPN misconfiguration / bugs are subject to DNS leaks, where it is possible to determine the real IP address (and, therefore user identity) from a user computer.
 A brief explanation of DNS leaks and, how they originate is discussed here.
 As part of VPN provider research, it is suggested to subscribe to free (or refund if not satisfied) trials, which many providers offer and perform an internet based DNS leak test prior to committing to any VPN service contract.
 Note that VPN client devices (and not SecureOffice) may be the cause of the DNS leak.
 Tips for fixing this are available at the previous leak test link.